Groups and individual sessions

 Visitors to the town museum can learn more about these paintings and the sites that inspired them.

 For a fantastic (and free) way to get to know Shaftesbury, follow the Heritage Trail.

 There are 8 information boards placed around the town and you can join the Trail at any of them.
 Why not start the day with a wonderful view at the Castle Hill board, found off Bimport?
 Each board is different and will tell you more about your location.

-Along the way you will also see Blue Plaques attached to historical or important buildings, such as Edwardstow – the oldest house in Shaftesbury or Ox House – featured as ‘Old Grove Place’ in Thomas Hardy’s Jude the Obscure.
+Along the way you will also see Blue Plaques attached to historical or important buildings, such as Edwardstow – the oldest house in Shaftesbury or Ox House – featured as ‘Old Grove Place’ in Thomas Hardy’s novel Jude the Obscure.